Constraining the neutral hydrogen fraction during reionization: Cross-simulation inference using power spectrum and bispectrum: Inference framework

+where the residual vector $\boldsymbol{\Delta}_{\rm P} = P_{\rm obs}(k) - A \cdot P_{\rm emu}(k \mid \xb^{\rm emu})$.
+The covariance matrix $\mathbf{C}_{\rm P}$ incorporates cosmic variance, system noise, epistemic uncertainty, and a conservative 20\% modeling error $\sigma_{\rm model}$.
+We tested the sensitivity of our results to this assumption by increasing the bispectrum modeling error term to 40\%.
+While this broadens the posterior credible intervals, as expected, it does not change the posterior centres or the qualitative conclusions.
+This indicates that the residual offset observed in the cross-simulation case is driven primarily by structural model mismatch (Figure~\ref{fig:posterior}, right panel), rather than by an underestimation of the adopted diagonal error budget.

 For the bispectrum, we employ a likelihood formalism similar to equation \ref{eq:lh}.
 However, because computing the full covariance for hundreds of triangle configurations is computationally expensive, we adopt a diagonal likelihood approximation.
 We replace the full covariance matrix with the diagonal variance $\sigma_{B}^{2}(z,\alpha$), where $\alpha \equiv (k_{1},n,\cos\theta)$.
-This approach captures the dominant contributions to the likelihood and is commonly adopted in previous bispectrum analyses \citep{Mondal2015, Shaw2020}
+This approach captures the dominant contributions to the likelihood and is commonly adopted in previous bispectrum analyses \citep{Mondal2015, Shaw2020}.

 For the combined analysis, we employ an informative multivariate Gaussian prior on $\xb(z)$, obtained from the power spectrum MCMC posterior, acknowledging that any bispectrum measurement would be determined in combination with existing power spectrum constraints.
 The MCMC sampling is performed with $N_{\rm walkers} = 64$, running for up to 30,000 steps, where adaptive convergence is implemented.
+To evaluate the impact of cross-simulation systematics, we first validate the inference framework in an idealized same-code space, where both the fiducial mock observation and the emulator training set are from {\sf 21cmFAST}.
+In this baseline case, no additional calibration parameters are introduced.
+We choose the fiducial {\sf 21cmFAST} realization such that its reionization history most closely matches that of the {\sf ReionYuga} fiducial.
+This ensures that the comparison is not driven primarily by differences in the underlying ionization history.